janposselt/treadmill-monitor/README.md

 # Treadmill-Monitor

-An implementation using WebBLE and FTMS to control a treadmill from a browser.
+An implementation using Web Bluetooth and FTMS to control a treadmill from a browser.

 # Disclaimer